morijx/Raspi_cardiac_wave/README.md

 ### Contact
 This work was carried out at the BMHT at ETH Zurich.

-If you have any questions, please feel free to contact morij@ethz.ch or moe.elgendi@hest.ethz.ch !
+If you have any questions, please feel free to contact morij@ethz.ch !

 ### Disclosure